Liquidation

 If, as a director, you believe your company is in financial trouble, seek professional accounting and legal advice as soon as you can.

-It is imperative under Australian Legislation that a director of a company that is insolvent or likely to become insolvent in the foreseeable future acts responsibly.
-Australian Corporate Legislation specifically states that a director must not trade a company whilst insolvent.
-There is a fiduciary duty upon a director to take action in these circumstances which may result in punishable offences if you fail to do so.
+It is imperative under Australian Legislation that a director of an insolvent company, or likely to become insolvent in the foreseeable future, acts responsibly.
+Australian Corporate Legislation specifically states that a director must not trade a company whilst insolvent, and there is a fiduciary duty upon a director to take action in these circumstances, potentially result in punishable offence if there’s failure to do so.

 Frequently Asked Questions